IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 The method above will add an icon named `search` to the collection named `material`.

-Then to use the newly registered icon all you have to do is to pass the name and collection to the `igc-icon` element:
+Then to use the newly registered icon all you have to do is to pass the name and collection to the `Icon` element:

 ```html
 <igc-icon name="search" collection="material"></igc-icon>